-Rome, that ancient city which was once the center of a formidable empire, is still just as fascinating as ever.
+Rome, that ancient city which was once the centre of a formidable empire, is still just as fascinating as ever.
 And now that it’s been voted one of the world’s top travel destinations, there’s never been a better time to visit as part of your Europe Coach Tour or one of our Italy Regional Tours!
 Read on for our Expat Explore Guide to Rome!

 The origins of Rome are the stuff of legend.
 Supposedly founded by Romulus and Remus, two brothers who were raised by a she-wolf, the city’s history stretches far back into the mists of time.
 Its legacy as the caput mundi (capital of the world) made it a focal point for art, culture, politics and power.
 This is where history was shaped, where heroes were born and where countless thousands met their doom in the Coliseum.
 Later, it became the city of papal power, ruling all of Christendom from the Vatican.